katjam/tech-exeter-try-elm/PITCHME.md

 - In practice that means - I like to jump right in try first and fail later... then try again

 - I @fa[heart] javascript
-- It would surprise my colleagues to hear that - So explain The runnnig of javascript - xxx the equality, freedom it creates xxx...
+- It would surprise my colleagues to hear that - So explain The runnnig of javascript - xxx the equality, freedom it creates by a core of universally supported standard on majority of our devices xxx...
 I do not like reading or writing javascript.

 - Believe in open source, open minded
 - Collaboration and sharing for progress and inclusion